 Something to think about is where the music is playing.
 If the music is in one room, people will most likely want to stay in that room.

 If you can, try to add a speaker to another room or play another Alexa if you have elsewhere in the house especially if people are outside and inside or upstairs and downstairs.
 Something like this will make a cocktail party stand out.

 9. Offer A Variety Of Food

 Food is the third most important thing at a cocktail party.
-Behind cocktails and music.
+Behind cocktails and music of course.
 It is important to have a variety of snacks, cold and hot food.
 Put those chafing dishes to work.
 Now-a-days they have small chafing dishes some that are electric too!
 Just remember that you don't want to be setting up food while guests arrive so set it and forget it.

-The best kind of cocktail party food is finger foods that are easy to eat!
+The best kind of cocktail party food is finger foods that are easy to eat, like these Mini Cranberry Pecan Cheese Balls!
 You don't want your guests juggling their cocktail, a food plate and silverware all at once.
 It is uncomfortable and a waste of dishes.
 One to two-bite food is best!